-Egypt is an amazing destination for those who are fond of unravelling the secrets of the past.
-It embraces more than a few historical landmarks that most of the passionate travellers sought after.
+Egypt is an amazing destination for those who are fond of unraveling the secrets of the past.
+It embraces more than a few historical landmarks that most of the passionate travelers sought after.

-Muhammed Ali’s Palace is one of Egypt’s most significant sites that should be considered during your visit.
+The Muhammed Ali Palace is one of Egypt’s most significant sites that should be considered during your visit.
 Not only does it reveal a great story about one of Egypt’s influencing rulers, but also it unfolds the secrets of a whole dynasty of which the country had gone through.

 The Reign of Muhammed Ali Pasha